If you're using the Classic builder, you can find that article here.

 1. Adding a Question Group to your form is very easy: click + in the Content tab, then choose Question Group from the drop-down menu, just like you’d do with any other question:

 2. A Question Group is only happy if it has content!
 Write the header text for your group, then go over to the right-hand Question tab to edit question settings.
 You can type in the text field in the right-hand sidebar to change the button text of your Question Group.

 3. Write your first question, then click + to add more:

 You can click on the question type icons and drag them around to change the order within the Question Group, as well as add Logic and calculations as you would with any question.
-You can also drag questions out of the Question Group if you need to.

 Warning!
 If you delete the Question Group header, you will lose all the questions it contains.
 A warning will appear if you try, but be careful as you can’t undo this!
 If you want to delete a Question Group but keep the content, first drag each question out of the group, and then delete the header.

 Use a Question Group to collect address or shipping details